May Day: A History of May 1st

 Female demonstrators; May 1, 1886.

-Workers across America pledged to walk out on strike, if the eight-hour day was not legislated.
+The response from workers was enthusiastic, and the cause quickly spread.
+Across America people pledged to walk out on strike, if the eight-hour day was not legislated.

 An artists impression of the violence in Chicago.

-On May 4, violence between police and demonstrators finally erupted.
-Authorities would later claim that anarchist infiltrators had started the trouble; one of these was alleged to have lobbed a bomb at police lines, a claim disputed by labor leaders.
+On May 4, violence between police and demonstrators erupted in Chicago.
+Authorities would later claim that anarchist infiltrators had started the trouble; one of these was alleged to have lobbed a bomb at police lines.

-Whatever the cause, police then opened fire on the strikers, who then fought back with makeshift weapons and more home-made explosives.
-8 police were killed in the melee, along with an unknown number of workers.
+Whatever the cause, the police opened fire on the demonstrators, who fought back with makeshift weapons and home-made explosives.
+8 police were killed in the melee, along with an unknown number of demonstrators.

 Poster for the Second International